Austinuc/E-Wallet-API-with-SpringBoot-and-MongoDB/README.md

 ### Usage
 The application exposes a RESTful API for creating and managing digital wallets.
-Use the following link to see access the exposed API doc when the application is running on your local machine: http://localhost:8083/swagger-ui/index.html
+Use the following link to access the exposed API doc when the application is running on your local machine: http://localhost:8083/swagger-ui/index.html

 ### Authentication and Authorization